Arc-Computer/arc-memory/README.md

 1. **Records the why behind code changes**
    Ingests commits, PRs, issues, and ADRs to preserve architectural intent and decision history.

-2. **Models your system as a temporal knowledge graph** Creates a causal graph of code entities, services, and their relationships that evolves with your codebase.
+2. **Models your system as a bi-temporal knowledge graph** Creates a causal graph of code entities, services, and their relationships that evolves with your codebase, tracking both valid time and transaction time.

 3. **Enables powerful temporal reasoning**
-   Tracks decision → implication → code-change chains to show why decisions were made and predict their impact.
+   Answers questions like "What did we know about X at time Y?" and "How has our understanding of Z evolved over time?"

 4. **Analyzes across multiple repositories**
    Builds a unified knowledge graph across multiple repositories to understand cross-repository dependencies and relationships.